cronuxgamesavailable/OperationAirsoftMDK/README.md

 - 🔥 **Cooking Support** – Cook selected assets before packaging directly from the UI
 - 📦 **.PAK packaging support** - Package and run the mods you create within Operation Airsoft!
 - ⚙️ **Mod Types** – Maps, Layouts, Clothes and Attachments (Check todo for future plans)
+- 🔔 **Update Reminder** – Remindes you when a new version of the MDK is available

 ---